 There are various financing options specific to the agricultural industry, but you can also use more traditional options to support your operation.

-Traditional lenders, like banks and credit unions, carry strict eligibility requirements that require you to have a lengthy time in business, a strong credit score, and consistently high revenue.
+The USDA offers reduced qualifications to encourage business growth in the industry.
+Banks and credit unions, on the other hand, carry strict eligibility requirements that require you to have a lengthy time in business, a strong credit score, and consistently high revenue.

 There are different types of agricultural loans that you can apply for,